Here you can find all the scholarships offered by Saxion University of Applied Sciences.

 This scholarship is meant for talented students with above average study results who apply for a bachelor’s programme.
 The scholarship only applies to non-EU/EEA students who pay the full institutional tuition fee.

 There is a limited number of 120 Saxion Talent Scholarships available.

-Saxion University of Applied Sciences (UAS) offers the OTS to bachelor candidates and candidates for our master programmes in Applied Nanotechnology or Innovative Textile Development, as a waiver.
+Saxion University of Applied Sciences (UAS) offers the OTS to bachelor candidates and candidates for our master programmes in Applied Nanotechnology or Innovative Textile Development and Robotics System Engineering, as a waiver.

-Students can apply for the OTS at the Nuffic Neso office in Brazil, China, Indonesia, Korea, Mexico, Russia, Vietnam, South Africa, India (1 scholarship available per country).
+Students can apply for the OTS at the Nuffic Neso office in Indonesia, Korea, Russia, Vietnam, India and South-Africa (1 scholarship available per country).

 Saxion Excellent Scholarship (SES) is a scholarship for Saxion students who have passed the first year of their bachelor’s programme and would like to continue studying the same programme (2nd, 3rd or 4th year) at Saxion UAS.

 You can apply for this scholarship during each year of the main phase of your bachelor’s study at Saxion (so from the second year onwards up to a maximum of three (3) times).

 You cannot apply for this scholarship if you switch to a different study programme or if you, after graduation, start another bachelor’s programme at Saxion.